runtimeverification/proof-generation/image/README.md

 To run our proof generation separately without using the Dockerfile, you would need to do the following:

 - Install K framework following the instructions on [https://github.com/kframework/k](https://github.com/kframework/k).
-Note that we currently only support the exact version `v5.0.0-bbc70cb`, so we need to check out this tag before building.
+Note that we currently only support the exact version `v5.0.0-bbc70cb`, so you need to check out this tag before building.
 - Then install python3.7+ and pypy3.7+ (see [https://www.pypy.org/download.html](https://www.pypy.org/download.html))
 - Finally, run